sarangjo/uwcalendar/README.md

 # UW Calendar

-A calendar optimizing application, using the Google Calendar API and more.
+A calendar optimizing application for UW students, using the Google Calendar API and more.

 ## Build Process